 Le Cadre d’action pour l’investissement mobilise l’investissement privé en faveur de la croissance économique et du développement durable, contribuant ainsi au bien-être économique et social des personnes dans le monde.
 Il vise également à faire avancer la mise en oeuvre des Objectifs du Développement Durable et à contribuer à mobiliser du financement pour le développement en appui de l’agenda post-2015.

 Two years ago today, the Rana Plaza building in Bangladesh’s capital Dhaka collapsed, killing over 1,100 people and injuring another 2,500.
 The dead and injured were garment workers.
 This blog post looks at due diligence in the apparel supply chain.

 This article by Roel Nieuwenkamp talks about the trend of hardening of soft law in the domain of responsible business conduct.
 It argues that legislative proposals related to existing international instruments should not seek to reinvent the wheel, but to reinforce it.
 Existing instruments that are widely recognised and proven to be effective and reasonable should represent a foundation for their legally-binding counterparts.

 Today the discourse on “conflict minerals” has changed.
 It’s not just about conflict-free, it's about promoting responsible sourcing of minerals from conflict areas, despite the challenges.
 This blog discusses the urgent need to create responsible supply chains of artisanal gold, and support the livelihoods of miners in the informal gold industry, and how OECD guidance can help companies do this.

-English, PDF, 2,328kb
+English, PDF, 5,607kb

-The second in a series of country reports targeting the Central Asia and South Caucasus region, Responsible Business Conduct in Georgia provides concise and basic information to investors on the existing responsible business conduct expectations in Georgia.
+The first in a series of country reports targeting the Central Asia and South Caucasus region, Responsible Business Conduct in Kazakhstan provides concise and basic information to investors on the existing responsible business conduct expectations in Kazakhstan.